-This octagonal tower inside the Roman Agora is called Tower of the Winds after the eight reliefs representing a wind, symbolized by a male figure with its name engraved on the stone.
-There were sundials on the external walls and an elaborate water clock in the interior.
 The tower was built in the first half of the 1st century BC by the astronomer Andronicos.
-In the early Christian period it was converted into a church or a baptistery of an adjacent church, and in the 18th century it was attached to a tekke, a monastery of the Dervishes.
+In the early Christian period it was converted into a church or a baptistery of an adjacent church, and in the XVIIIth century it was attached to a tekke, a monastery of the Dervishes.

 (above) In the foreground Temple to Rome and Augustus and behind it the eastern front of the Parthenon; (below) detail of the inscription: ROMIS KAI(SAR) SEBASTOY

-Visitors to the Acropolis of Athens focus their attention on the key monuments of the Classical period and chiefly on the Parthenon and the Erechteion; they may fail to notice a Temple to Rome and Augustus near the eastern front of the Parthenon (also because guidebooks and indications on the site are silent on remains of monuments of later periods).
+Visitors to the Acropolis of Athens focus their attention on the key monuments of the Classical period and chiefly on the Parthenon and the Erechteion; they may fail to notice a Temple to Rome and Augustus near the eastern front of the Parthenon.

 Temples to Rome and Augustus were built in many cities of the Empire; that at Ankara is famous for its long inscriptions; the temple on the Acropolis of Athens was circular and it was decorated with Ionic columns; it had a white marble entablature with a dedicatory inscription; in Latin augustus was an adjective meaning "inspiring respect and admiration"; in Greek it was translated with sebastos.

 Agrippa promoted the construction of several buildings in Rome and in particular of the Pantheon.
 In Athens he built a large odeon in the ancient agora: the building had a grand entrance the entablature of which was supported by telamons portraying giants and tritons.
-The building was damaged by the collapse of the roof in 150 AD and it was destroyed in 267 by the Heruli.
+The building was damaged by the collapse of the roof in 150 AD and a new odeon was built by Herodes Atticus at the foot of the south-western part of the Acropolis.
 The image used as background for this page shows a capital of Agrippa's Odeon.